Skip to main content

 kubectl -n levoai logs <levoai-sensor pod name> | grep "Initial connection with Collector"

-If connectivity is healthy, you should see output similar to below.
+If connectivity is healthy, you should see output similar to the following:

 2022/06/13 21:15:40 729071 INFO [ebpf_sensor.cpp->main:120] Initial connection with Collector was successful.

-Please contact Support if you notice health/connectivity related errors.
+Please contact support@levo.ai if you encounter health or connectivity errors.

 NOTE:

-The default address for the satellite url in helm installations is levoai-haproxy.
 This address assumes that the Satellite is installed in the same cluster (and namespace) as the Sensor.
-If they are installed on different clusters, the haproxy service should be exposed so that it is reachable by the sensor.
+If they are installed on different clusters, the haproxy service should be exposed so that it is reachable by the Sensor.
 Use the exposed address as the value for satellite-url.
-If you wish to, you may also request Levo to host the Satellite for you.
-In this case, you will need to set the satellite-url to https://collector.levo.ai and specify an organization ID (organization-id) via helm values.

 Using a Private Docker Registry for Kubernetes Installations (Optional)